© Crown copyright 2020

 Further guidance on the mental health and wellbeing aspects of coronavirus (COVID-19) has been issued.

-For the time being, certain businesses and venues are required by law to stay closed to the public.
+For the time being, certain other businesses and venues will still be required by law to stay closed to the public, subject to the limited exceptions.
 These include:

 - restaurants and cafes, other than for takeaway

 - pubs, cinemas, theatres and nightclubs